 - IT experts on staff that can connect the software and draw reports and dashboards on demand

-It is not intuitive to configure and setup business intelligence solutions, like Microsoft’s Power BI, for a manufacturer even though manufacturers are often touted as perfect fits for these types of solutions.
+It is not intuitive to configure and set up business intelligence solutions, like Microsoft’s Power BI or Tableau, for a manufacturer even though manufacturers are often touted as perfect fits for these types of solutions.

 - They come pre-configured and can easily plug-in to existing machines and processes